Avard, Oklahoma

-Avard was a town in Woods County, Oklahoma, United States.
-The town is southwest of Alva, and northeast of Waynoka.
-The population was 26 at the 2000 census and is sometimes considered a ghost town.
-After initial growth Avard began declining in the 1930s.
-Avard had a post office from June 1, 1895, until November 22, 1963.
-As of the 2010 census, Avard was listed as disincorporated.
+Avard is a current settlement and former incorporated town located in Woods County, Oklahoma, United States.
+It is southwest of Alva, and northeast of Waynoka.
+As of the 2020 census, the community had 11 residents.
+After initial growth, Avard began declining in the 1930s.

 History

-The post office was first established in Avard in 1895 and the town was incorporated in 1904 when the Frisco tracks were extended westward from Enid to tie in with the Santa Fe.
+The post office was first established in Avard on June 1, 1895 and the town was incorporated in 1904 where the tracks of the Frisco, extending westward from Enid, tied into the line of the Santa Fe.
 The town was named for Isabell Avard Todd, the wife of Robert Todd.
 The town was served by the Southern Arkansas Railway (Santa Fe) and Arkansas Valley and Western Railroad (Frisco).

 Avard had mercantile establishments, two hotels, a bank, a livestock auction, and an elevator.
 A weekly newspaper, the Avard Tribune operated from 1904 to 1918.
 It was a major cattle shipping point for the area.

 A total of 250 people lived in the town in 1909.

 It was an important rail transfer point for freight and passengers from 1910 to 1930.

 Avard continued to grow until the mid-1930s.
-During this period the town declined due to the economic depression, dust storms, farm consolidation, and changing travel habits.
-Additionally, the town was struck by tornadoes in 1943 and 1944.
+Then the town started to decline due to the economic depression, dust storms, farm consolidation, and changing travel habits.
+Additionally, the town was struck by tornadoes in both 1943 and 1944.

+The post office lasted until November 22, 1963.
+As of January 1, 2010, Avard was disincorporated, although it still appears as a Census-Designated Place.

 Today, only an elevator and church are left in operation.
 There are also a few unused store buildings.

-But the town still has important rail connections.
-It is the location of the Avard Regional Industrial Rail Park, which is a rail-served industrial park given site-certification by the BNSF Railway to ensure the location is ready for rapid development.
+But the area still has important rail connections, including the BNSF Railway’s Avard Subdivision which runs from Avard to Tulsa.
+It is also the location of the Avard Regional Industrial Rail Park, which is a rail-served industrial park given site-certification by the BNSF to ensure the location is ready for rapid development.